laravel/docs/prompts.md

 <a name="introduction"></a>
 ## Introduction

-Laravel Prompts is a PHP package for adding beautiful and user-friendly forms to your command-line applications, complete with browser-like features including placeholder text and validation.
+Laravel Prompts is a PHP package for adding beautiful and user-friendly forms to your command-line applications, with browser-like features including placeholder text and validation.

 Laravel Prompts is perfect for accepting user input in your [Artisan Console Commands](/docs/{{version}}/artisan#writing-commands), but it may also be used in any command-line PHP project!

 > **Note**
 > Laravel Prompts supports macOS, Linux, and Windows with WSL.
-Please see the section on [Unsupported Environments & Fallbacks](#fallbacks) for more information.
+For more information, please see the [Unsupported Environments & Fallbacks](#fallbacks) section.

 <a name="installation"></a>
 ## Installation

-Laravel Prompts already comes installed and configured with the latest version of Laravel.
+Laravel Prompts already come installed and configured with the latest version of Laravel.

 Laravel Prompts may also be installed in plain PHP projects by using the Composer package manager: